-I always recommend it to friends that limited space in their kitchens, regardless of whether price is a concern for them.
-With that in mind, it’s definitely my pick for juicers priced below 100 dollars.
+I always recommend it to friends that limited space in their kitchens, regardless of whether the price is a concern for them.
+With that in mind, it’s my pick for juicers priced below 100 dollars.
 You’ll get high performance for your outlay, and the juicer is covered by a one-year warranty.

 This juicer is easy as pie to clean, so that’s no concern.
 The blades rotate at a set speed of 14,000 rotations per minute, so it’s a centrifugal juicer, but the yield is impressive.
-You’ll really taste the nutrition if you use this model.
+You’ll taste the nutrition if you use this model.

 This juicer has a 3″ feeding chute, so you won’t need to spend much time chopping ingredients.
 It can also cope with leafy greens admirably.
 Given that many expensive juicers struggle with these, that isn’t something to take lightly!